Aryanag2/oracle-mcp-server/HOWTO.md

 **Client can't connect (connection refused)**
 - Confirm `oracle-mcp` logs show the HTTP server is listening on `0.0.0.0:8000`.
 - Make sure the server container is healthy: `docker compose ps`
-- Verify the service name in docker-compose matches the URL in the client (`oracle-mcp`)
+- If connecting from another machine, ensure your firewall or security group allows inbound traffic on port `8000` and that your client uses the correct public IP.

 **ORA-/connect errors**
 - Verify `ORACLE_CONNECTION_STRING` in `server/.env` (host, port, service name, TCPS).
 - If using TCPS (ADB), confirm outbound 1522 is open on your network.

 **OCI auth errors**
 - Check `~/.oci/config` and tokens.
-The client mounts `~/.oci` from the host.
-- Ensure the hardcoded profile name exists in your config.
+Ensure the profile name expected by the client exists in your config.

 **Module not found (`httpx`, `langchain`, etc.)**
 - Ensure `pyproject.toml` includes needed deps; rebuild with `--no-cache`.
-- The images run `uv sync --frozen` at build time; if deps changed, rebuild.
+- The image runs `uv sync --frozen` at build time; if deps changed, rebuild.

 **HTTP 404 or invalid JSON errors**
 - The server expects MCP protocol messages at `/mcp/v1/messages` endpoint